 - Families comprise nearly 40% of all who are homeless.

-- Among families who are homeless with children, the majority cited loss of a job as the cause, followed by the lack of affordable housing, poverty, low-paying jobs and domestic violence.
+- Among families who are homeless with children, the majority cited the lack of affordable housing, followed by unemployment poverty, and low-paying jobs.

 - A child is born into poverty every 33 seconds.

-- More than 15% of Americans live in poverty, including one in five children (22%), the highest rate in the industrialized world.
+- Nearly 15% of Americans live in poverty, including one in five children (nearly 20%), the second highest rate in the industrialized world.

 - Almost 60% of Americans will spend at least one year below the poverty line at some point between ages 25 and 75.